 6.3.3.1.
 Target type exception

-The exception to this rule is scope 3 targets set using the CDP-WWF Temperature Rating method version 1.0 or CDP-WWF Temperature Scoring method version 1.5 (this method).
+There is an exception to this target type rule for Scope 3 targets set using the CDP-WWF Temperature Scoring Methodology (whether in accordance with its original version 1.0 or this current version 1.5).